Karis Shearer, PhD

 English, English and Cultural Studies, Office of the Vice-Principal, Research and Innovation

-Other Titles: Associate Vice-Principal Research and Innovation, pro tem; Principal’s Research Chair (Tier 2) in Digital Arts and Humanities
+Other Titles: Vice-Principal Research and Innovation, pro tem, and Associate Vice-Principal Research and Innovation

 Office: CCS 162